mehmetpekmezci/gtu-rir/README.md

 <br>

 ## 2. GENERATING RIR DATA USING MESH, POSITIONS and a GAN MODEL <a name="02"></a>
-We took [MESH2IR][MESH2IR] paper as a referrence point, we modified it to find our own model.
+We took [MESH2IR][MESH2IR] paper as a referrence point, we will modify it to find our own model.
 Within this work , we tried to
 - Change models
 - Change inputs/outputs